fscm/docker-mongodb/README.md

 docker container run --volume MONGODB_VOL:/data:rw --detach --publish 27017:27017 fscm/mongodb:latest start
 ```

+To help managing the container and the MongoDB instance a name can be given
+to the container.
+To do this use the `--name <NAME>` docker option when
+starting the server

 An example on how the MongoDB service can be started:

 ```